jordanmswilliams/Portfolio/Portfolio_TODO.md

 51. change the view prototype button at the bottom of the case study to match the other Buttons
 49. logo round 3 is distorted
 50. Fix the images in the testing and prototyping section
+47. Make sure all circles are formatted correctly & text is italics
+48. Add parallelogram underneath the icons in the branding sections